Sale

 What is Milk Kefir?

 Milk Kefir is derived from the turkish word keyif -meaning ‘good feeling’.
-It is a cultured probiotic dairy drink, with a similar thick consistency to yoghurt.
-It has a tart taste, and this unique sour taste brings another level of umami to our tastebuds, along with the health benefits that a balanced ecosystem provides.
+It is a cultured probiotic dairy drink, with a consistency that is thinner than yoghurt.

 How is Milk Kefir different from yogurt?